GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 Origin trials provide access to a new or experimental feature, to build functionality users can try out for a limited time before the feature is made available to everyone.
-When Chrome offers an origin trial for a feature, you can register for the trial to enable the feature for all users on your [origin](https://web.dev/same-site-same-origin/#origin), without requiring uses to toggle any flags or switch to an alternative build of Chrome (though they may need to upgrade).
+When Chrome offers an origin trial for a feature, you can register for the trial to enable the feature for all users on your [origin](https://web.dev/same-site-same-origin/#origin), without requiring users to toggle any flags or switch to an alternative build of Chrome (though they may need to upgrade).
 Origin trials enable developers to build demos and prototypes using new features.
 The trials also help Chrome engineers understand how new features are used, and how they may interact with other web